gryf/boxpy/README.rst

 - ``ssh`` - connect to the VM using ssh
 - ``completion`` - as described above

-All of the commands have a range of options, and can be examined it by using ``--help``.
+All of the commands have a range of options, and can be examined by using ``--help`` option.

 What is more interesting though, is the fact, that you can pass your own `cloud-init`_ yaml file, so that VM can be provisioned in easy way.